Mackerels and Tunas: Family Scombridae

 Pacific mackerel caught at the Cabrillo Mole by Redfish (Robert Gardner)

-Food Value: Mackerel are a fairly strong flavored fish, a fact that stops some people from eating them.
-Too often they wind up being used as bait, as fertilizer, or simply being thrown away.
+Food Value: Mackerel are a fairly robust, strong flavored fish with a soft, oily texture, a fact that stops some people from eating them.
+Too often they wind up being used as bait (especially for other mackerel and catfish), as fertilizer, or simply being thrown away.
 At the same time many people find them delicious.
 Typically the difference is due to the way they are handled and cooked.
-Being a fairly oily fish, the flesh can quickly deteriorate and soften.
+Being an oily fish, the flesh can quickly deteriorate and soften.
 Put them on ice after capture, keep them cold, and use within a couple of days, and you will be starting with a much more palatable type of flesh.
 In addition, you can remove the darker (muscle) flesh from the side of the fish (the lighter the flesh the more mild).
 Lastly, if you want to reduce the strong flavor, cook utilizing methods that remove oil from the flesh—broiling and barbecuing being the best.
 If you have a smoker they can also be made into tasty jerky.
 It’s recorded that in England there has been a special dispensation in existence since the seventeenth century that allows mackerel to be sold on Sunday.
 Thus the quickly spoiling fish are not wasted.
 It simply affirms the necessity of keeping them cold and eating them while fresh.
 The flip side is that some ethnic groups prefer the strong flavors.
 They know that using spices that complement the flesh produces a tasty and favorable piece of fish.
 Still, mackerel may not be the fish for those raised on the mild tasting, white-fleshed fish used for fish and chips (cod, halibut, rockfish, etc.).

 Overkill (in my opinion) at the Balboa Pier